-EA.C.2 Commission, recommission, or retrocommission the building energy systems
+EA.C.2 Commission the energy systems

 Contract language should ensure the net zero energy elements are installed per the design.
-This language should include that the equipment specifications identified in the design phase are cross-walked with the contractor's procurement documentation to ensure that the correct equipment is purchased and installed.
+This language should include requirements that the equipment specifications identified in the design phase are cross-walked with the contractor's procurement documentation to ensure that the correct equipment is purchased and installed.
 Furthermore, the contract should be developed to include energy use and power generation performance metrics to ensure the building meets the design expectations.
-Include a requirement to meter the building's energy use by fuel type, with submeters for large end uses as appropriate, as well as the renewable energy generation.
+Ideally the building's energy use by fuel type and renewable energy generation would be metered and sub-meters would be in place for end uses that are expected to use a large amount of energy.

-EA.C.2 Commission, recommission, or retrocommission the building energy systems
+EA.C.2 Commission the energy systems